 San Gimignano, a fascinating day trip from Florence

 A beautiful medieval town, San Gimignano is one of the top day trips from Florence.
-The town is worth an early rising to be there not long after the sunrise.
+The town is worth an early rising to be there not long after sunrise.
 This way, you will enjoy the light inside the historical buildings and the churches built to make the most of the first sun glare.

 When you arrive, stroll around the picturesque alleys to view medieval architecture and visit places such as Piazza della Cisterna, Sant’Agostino Church, Palazzo Comunale and the Museum of the Vernaccia wine.
-If you have a strong stomach, you can also visit the Museum of Torture and Death Penalty that displays torture instruments used in history showing the worst side of human nature.
+If you have a strong stomach, you can also visit the Museum of Torture and Death Penalty which displays torture instruments used in history showing the worst side of human nature.

 From Florence Santa Maria Novella station, take the bus to Poggibonsi and there you take a local bus to San Gimignano.
-You can also take the train to Poggibonsi and the local bus, but if you do the whole route by bus, timings are better coordinated.
+You can also take the train to Poggibonsi and the local bus, but if you do the whole route by bus, the timings are better coordinated.
 Check out the timetable here.